How can I invest in Nasdaq in Australia?

 Important: The standard brokerage fee displayed is the trade cost for new customers to purchase $1,000 of either Australian or US shares.
 Where a platform charges different fees for both US and Australian shares we show the lower of the two.
 Where both CHESS sponsored and custodian shares are offered, we display the cheapest option.

 Disclaimer: General information only.
 All forms of investments (and in particular, trading CFDs, commodities and forex) carry significant risk, including the risk of losing more than the invested amounts, market volatility and liquidity risks.
 Past performance is no guarantee of future results.
 Such activities are not suitable for most investors.

 Trading CFDs and forex on leverage is high-risk and you could lose more than your initial investment.
 It may not be suitable for every investor.
 Refer to the provider’s PDS and consider the risks before trading.

-Some brokers or trading platforms in Australia will charge you a commission on every trade, while others may only charge you an FX fee when you initially deposit pounds, then charge no commission on trades.
+Some brokers or trading platforms in Australia will charge you a commission on every trade, while others may only charge you an FX fee when you initially deposit AUD and then charge no commission on trades.

 It's important that you understand the fee structure of each platform before using it to trade.
 Certain brokers or platforms will suit different types of investors but may prove to be expensive if you're only investing small amounts.

 If you're investing via an index fund, you should also look at what the fund's management fees are.
 In Australia, these are typically known as MER fees.